viktorteren/Seto/README.md

 **D**: debug info mode

+**B**: execute also SM decomposition combining the set of not minimized SMs to the FCPNs before performing the greedy algorithm

 **O**: write output FCPNs on file in .dot extension

 **MIN**: once found a minimum number of FCPNs perform a minimization on the set of regions